Longwood Gardens: History

-As the 19th century rolled into the 20th, the family's heirs lost interest in the property and allowed the arboretum to deteriorate.
+In the early 20th century, the family's heirs lost interest in the property and allowed the arboretum to deteriorate.
 The farm passed out of the family through several hands in quick succession, and a lumber mill operator was about to cut down the trees for timber in early 1906.
-This threat moved Pierre S. du Pont, American entrepreneur, businessman, philanthropist, and member of the prominent du Pont family to take action.
-On July 20, 1906, 36-year-old du Pont purchased the farm primarily to preserve the trees, in a transaction managed by Isabel Darlington, Chester County's first woman lawyer.
+This threat moved Pierre S. du Pont, American entrepreneur, businessman, philanthropist, and member of the du Pont family, to take action.
+On July 20, 1906, 36-year-old du Pont purchased the farm primarily to preserve the trees, in a transaction managed by Isabel Darlington, Chester County's first female lawyer.
 He was not planning to create Longwood Gardens, but within a few years, his desire to make it a place where he could entertain his friends transformed a simple country farm into one of the country's leading horticultural display gardens.

 Pierre du Pont opened the garden to the public in 1921 and in 1937 created the Longwood Foundation, which came under the control of trustees in 1946.
 When he died in 1954, he "had in place a well-funded yet adaptable mechanism for Longwood to continue."
 The garden was free, relying solely on its sizable endowment, until 1973, when it began charging admission.

 In 2018, Longwood Gardens acquired the historic Longwood Cemetery from its volunteer-run management association.
 Chartered in 1855, Longwood Cemetery is located just outside of the main Gardens entrance, on Greenwood Road.
 It lies in front of the historic Longwood Progressive Friends Meeting House, founded by Quaker dissidents in 1854 and acquired by Pierre S. du Pont after it closed in 1940.
 Bayard Taylor, Eusebius Barnard, and Isaac Mendenhall are among the interments there.

+In 2024 Longwood Gardens acquired Granogue, a 505 acres cultural landscape in Wilmington, Delaware and one of the last remaining unprotected pieces of open space in the Brandywine River corridor.